 Rural Innovation and Student Engagement

 In 2013, NWCC and its partners at Boston College created a network designed to connect isolated rural educators as they work to implement rigorous new standards and improve outcomes and opportunities for students.
-The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from seven districts in Idaho (Basin, Bliss, Garden Valley, Genesee, Glenns Ferry, Salmon River, and South Lemhi), along with districts in Alaska, Oregon, and Washington.
+The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from six districts in Idaho (Basin, Garden Valley, Genesee, Glenns Ferry, Salmon River, and South Lemhi), along with districts in Alaska, Oregon, and Washington.